Nkluge-correa/TeenyTinyCastle/README.md

 ## Interpretability with CV 🖼️

 Understanding and interpreting the decisions made by machine learning models is essential for building trust and making informed decisions.
 In this course, we explore various techniques for interpretability in computer vision.
-From introducing Convolutional Neural Networks (CNNs) with CIFAR-10 to exploring feature visualization, maximum activation manipulation, saliency mapping, and using LIME for interpretation, each tutorial provides insights into the inner workings of CV models.
+From introducing convolutional neural networks with CIFAR-10 to exploring feature visualization, maximum activation manipulation, saliency mapping, and using LIME for interpretation, each tutorial provides insights into the inner workings of CV models.

 | Tutorial                                                 | URL                                                                                                                                                                         | Colab |
 |----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|